d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

 reinforcement learning :cite:`chen2021decision`,
 and graph neural networks :cite:`dwivedi2020generalization`.

-The core idea behind the transformer model is the *attention mechanism*, an innovation that was originally envisioned as an enhancement for encoder-decoder RNNs applied to sequence-to-sequence applications, like machine translations :cite:`Bahdanau.Cho.Bengio.2014`.
+The core idea behind the Transformer model is the *attention mechanism*, an innovation that was originally envisioned as an enhancement for encoder-decoder RNNs applied to sequence-to-sequence applications, like machine translations :cite:`Bahdanau.Cho.Bengio.2014`.